Saladette.com

 About Me

-Hello, my name is Lezlie and I am from Northern California.
+Hello, my name is Lezlie and I am from Northern California, but now I live in NE Iowa on a small farm.
 I have been gardening all my life, and it continues to interest me like no other hobby.
 The miracle of seeds sprouting into bountiful plants fascinates me anew, each year.
 I drool over seed catalogues.
-I planted my first seeds at 3 with my mother, and I began growing my own veggies before 13.
+I planted my first seeds at 3 with my mother, and I began growing my own veggies before age 13.